 Resources include the P2P Foundation blog and related P2P Foundation wiki (the world’s largest database on P2P and Commons initiatives) are pluralistic and expansive, with a wide range of categories and contributions reflecting the work of many movements.
 These are updated daily.

-The home or “landing” page for the P2P Foundation contains basic information and links to all other sites including Commons Transition and P2P Lab.
+The home or “landing” page for the P2P Foundation contains basic information and links to all other sites including Commons Transition.

 Commons Transition, launched in 2015, presents the P2P Foundation’s philosophy regarding culture, politics, self-organized labor, localized production and environmental restoration.
 The original impetus for Commons Transition was as a home for the policy work initiated with the FLOK society project, and as a springboard for further development of this policy track.
 This focus is being expanded again with a site revamp and launch of a “think-tank” in concert with partner initiatives, planned for 2018.